Common SAP Licensing Pitfalls and How to Avoid Them

 Businesses are not static – they undergo mergers, acquisitions, divestitures, and reorganizations.

-When two companies merge, or one acquires another, they often consolidate operations onto one SAP system or at least share access.
-If the licensing isn’t revisited:
+When two companies merge or one acquires another, they often consolidate their operations onto a single SAP system or at least share access.

 - You might end up double-licensed for the same individuals or processes.
 For example, two merging companies each had an SAP contract with 500 users; post-merger, all 1,000 users are given access to both systems, potentially requiring license reconciliation.
 If not handled, the merged entity could be seen as using 1,000 users on each license set, far exceeding either contract’s allowances.

-Similar issues arise with divestitures and downsizing.
 If a division using SAP is sold off, the company might suddenly have excess licenses (which could be terminated or reassigned elsewhere, but only if addressed).
-If not, they keep paying for users who are no longer with the company.
+If not, they continue to pay for users who are no longer with the company.

 In summary, organizational changes can drastically alter your license needs, and failing to adjust is a pitfall that can lead to either waste or non-compliance.
 Licensing teams must be involved early in M&A activities to assess the impact.

-When an audit came, SAP found that several users from the acquired company had access to the parent company’s SAP systems without being counted in the license contract (unintentional indirect use across affiliates).
 Additionally, the parent supported the acquired company’s separate SAP contract even though many of those functions were being migrated and the licenses duplicated.

 The company had to scramble to consolidate the contracts, terminating some unused licenses (at a cost) and purchasing new ones to cover the shared usage.